 If you want to provide a seamless customer experience, your organization can't have seams between sales and marketing.

 Marketers need to make it easy for salespeople to leverage their knowledge without squandering their time.
-They need to get better at messaging by collaborating regularly with frontline sales.
+They need to get better at messaging by regularly collaborating with frontline sales.

-And sales needs to get better at marketing by getting salespeople involved in webinars, podcasts and other thought leadership content marketing initiatives.
+And sales needs to get better at marketing by getting salespeople involved in webinars, podcasts and other thought leadership content marketing consulting initiatives.